MrShininnnnn/MrShininnnnn/README.md

 `03/18/2021` My son Yili (Elio) Shi (石熠礼) came into the world.
 `11/19/2020` I joined Alibaba Group as a senior algorithm engineer.
 `09/15/2020` [One paper](https://www.aclweb.org/anthology/2020.findings-emnlp.159/) was accepted to appear in Findings of EMNLP 2020.
-`09/01/2019` I launched Shining Lab to research on cutting-edge innovations in AI.
+`09/01/2019` I launched the Shining Lab to research cutting-edge innovations in AI.
 `07/28/2018` I joined Learnable as a machine learning engineer.
 `05/16/2018` I graduated from New York University.